NirmalMendis/artist-showcase/README.md

      ```bash
      cp .env.example .env
      ```
-   - The `.env` file should contain your Last.fm API key and API URL (already configured in the example)
+   - The `.env` file should contain your Last.fm API key and API URL.

 ## Running the Application